Skip to main content

 Pre-approved

-If you've received a pre-approval offer, the credit card issuer has reached out to you first because you meet the basic requirements.
+Prequalification and pre-approval processes can be presented differently.
 Pre-approved credit card offers differ because lenders already have the information needed to assess your credit worthiness.

 Pre-qualified